 Well, if you ask me, it’s an exciting time to be involved in food work!
-As discussed in this blog, a National Food Policy is in the works (after approximately 30 long years of work towards that goal!).
+A National Food Policy is in the works (after approximately 30 long years of work towards that goal!).
 Food Secure Canada (FSC), a pan-Canadian alliance of organizations and individuals working together to advance food security and food sovereignty, has made extra efforts to ensure that individuals from across the country were able to contribute to this consultative process.
 FSC developed a community conversation toolkit and made it available to organizations in hopes that they would host those kinds of conversations.
 The Ecology Action Centre’s Food Team hosted one of these conversation on August 24th at Dalhousie University and gathered feedback from a wide variety of stakeholders.
 FSC is gathering feedback from all of those cross-country discussions and embedding it into their final report to the Department of Agriculture and Agri-Foods Canada as they draft the National Food Policy.

 Similarly, there’s been a lot of activity around poverty reduction lately – regionally, provincially and nationally.
 The Halifax United Way has led the work to develop a Poverty Reduction Strategy for Halifax Regional Municipality.
 This work convened 6 action groups, including a Food Security Solutions Task Team!
 The final report from this work is due to be released this month.
 For more information, see the United Way website.
 In its 2017-2018 Business Plan, the NS Department of Community Services stated an intended outcome ‘Clients are able to meet their basic needs’ and identified the development of a blueprint to break down poverty in Nova Scotia as an intended action.
 The federal government has expressed a commitment to develop a National Poverty Reduction Strategy as well – see here for more information.